Hampshire Hikes & Historical Sites

 Full and half day walks at a moderate pace over hilly terrain.
 Half day walks will probably involve about 3 hours of walking, with full day walks having around 5 hours.
 Expect ascents and descents of up to 600m.
 Some days of this holiday will be dedicated solely to sightseeing (or include an element of sightseeing).
 To enhance your experience, a knowledgeable local guide will accompany your small group for part (or the majority) of the holiday.

-We start in Georgia at Tbilisi, where our local guide will show us the attractions before we set off for the highlands in the north.
-The main route through the Northern Caucasus, the dividing line between Europe and Asia, inspired both Pushkin and Tolstoy and it is easy to see why.
+We start in Georgia at Tbilisi, the state capital, where our local guide will show us the attractions before we set off for the highlands in the north.
+The main route through the Northern Caucasus, the mountains that form the dividing line between Europe and Asia, inspired both Pushkin and Tolstoy and it is easy to see why.
 We enjoy magnificent views of Mount Kazbek which stands at over 5000m.
 During early season months, spectacular wildflowers cover the meadows, and late-season autumnal colours sweep across the landscape.
-We have time to visit the Georgian wine region before travelling the short distance into Armenia where there is much to see.
+We have time to visit the Georgian wine region before travelling south across the border into Armenia.

-This is a country immersed in history, so much so that it was the first to adopt Christianity as the state religion.
-We will see how religion plays a huge part in Armenian culture and architecture as our walks take in prehistoric temples and ruined monasteries with mosaics.
-We visit an ancient caravanserai on the Silk Road which spans from China to Europe.
+Armenia is a country immersed in history.
+It was the first to adopt Christianity as the state religion.
+We will see how religion plays a huge part in Armenian culture and architecture as our walks take in prehistoric temples and ruined monasteries where stunning mosaics can still be seen.
+We visit an ancient caravanserai on the Silk Road which was used to transport silk from China to Europe.

 Everywhere we travel there is the feeling of experiencing an ancient land.
 We even stop at a village for dinner and see how food is prepared, possibly one of the most memorable barbecues we will ever have.
 We plan to walk at Kari Lich (3200m) surrounded by alpine peaks, fortunately, we walk down from here to the Amberd Fortress!